 - 1) Submitted a completed Principal Owner Information Form to the Child Support Services Department; - Fully complied with employment and wage reporting requirements as required by the Federal Social Security Act (42 USC Section 653a) and/or California Unemployment Insurance Code Section 1088.5, and will continue to comply with such reporting requirements; - 3) Fully complied with all lawfully served Wage and Earnings Withholding Orders or District Attorney Notices of Wage and Earnings Assignment, pursuant to Code of Civil Procedure Section 706.031 and Family Code Section 5246(b) or pursuant to applicable provisions of the Uniform Interstate Family Support Act, and will continue to comply with such Orders or Notices.

 I declare under penalty of perjury that the foregoing is true and correct.

-Executed this day ofday of (Month and Year) Long Beach, CA 562-590-6032 (City/Sta an officer, or manager responsible for (Telephone No.) County.) an oncer, or manager responsible for at:
+Executed this day ofApril, 2003 (Month and Year)

+Long Beach, CA 562-590-6032

+(City/State) (Telephone No.)

+at: